Bilingual Seals and Proficiency Certificate

 How the Seals are Awarded

-School districts add the appropriate seal to the transcript of each high school graduate who meets the requirements.
+School districts add the appropriate seal to the transcript of high school graduates who meet the requirements AND are attending one of the MnSCU schools listed above.

 Multilingual Assessment